KAIHATSU-dev/Zettelkasten-open/docs/usage.md

 ## Example Workflow

 1. Write notes in Obsidian as usual
-2. Periodically run `understand-yourself` to analyze your notes
+2. Periodically run `zettelkasten-open` to analyze your notes
 3. Review the "connections.md" file to gain insights into your thinking
 4. Use these insights to guide further note-taking and ideation